How to Use Skill Assessments in Your Recruiting Process - HRDQ

 • Many more.

-Picking some of these assessments to use as part of your recruiting process can be a great choice.
-It can help you filter your candidates and find the top talent that will mesh with your existing team and bring new skills to the table.
+Selecting some of these assessments for your recruiting process can be a great choice.
+It can help you filter your candidates and find the top talent who will mesh with your existing team and bring new skills to the table.
 The only question is, how can you implement these recruiting strategies effectively?

 What Are the Benefits of Using Skill Assessments in Recruiting?

-First of all, taking advantage of skill assessments gives you the chance to filter your talent pool without having to read resumes, rely on automated and keyword-based filtering from an ATS, or analyze cover letters.
-Potential applicants can take the assessment and (based on their grade) know whether they might be a good fit for the role.
+Taking advantage of skill assessments gives you the chance to filter your talent pool without having to read resumes, rely on automated and keyword-based filtering from an ATS, or analyze cover letters.
+Potential applicants can take the assessment and, based on their grade, know whether they might be a good fit for the role.

 This filtering allows you to save time and money by only interviewing the candidates with the greatest likelihood of succeeding in the role and thus the best chance of passing the interview process.